RetroReversing/retroReversing/pages/consoles/n64/SuperMario64.md

 <img src="/public/fE8SrXMPgHkCwy4NDQWZQ_img_0.png" class="wow slideInLeft postImage" />

 <div markdown="1">
-A newly imported object can appear very plain wthout any enemies or coins to collect, so lets add some objects!
+A newly imported object can appear very plain without any enemies or coins to collect, so lets add some objects!

 You can use the program called "Toad's Tool" to edit the objects for the level, It’s quite a simple tool, it allows you to view each world and edit the x,y,z coordinates of each object.